matteoGuidotti/Video-Thumbnails-Maker/README.md

         <li>index.py: The application server that exposes the service</li>
         <li>data: Folder in which thumbnails and videos will be saved</li>
         <li>templates: Folder in which HTML templates are stored</li>
-        <li>models: Package containing declaration for the two classes used: VideoJob and ThumbnailsJob </li>
+        <li>models: Package containing declaration for the classes used in the project: VideoJob, VideoJobSchema, ThumbnailJob and ThumbnailJobSchema </li>
         <li>utilities: Package containing python utilities to access to the application database and filesystem</li>
     </ul>